 There are 22 Technical performance objectives split into three groups.
 You'll complete six in total.

 If you work for an ACCA Approved Employer who holds Certified Accounting Technician (CAT) trainee development approval at Gold or Platinum level, they may allow you to claim a performance objective exemption.
-This means that you do not need to document completing the performance objectives in My Experience.

 However, it is important to confirm whether they want to allow you to claim the performance objectives exemption and that your employer has the necessary level of approval.